RALLERGUMSALLA/movie_site/README.md

 ## Future Improvements

-* Get the same functioanlity with movies as there is for the producer favor system
+* Get the same funtionality with movies as there is for the producer favor system
 * Be able to watch other users preferences
 * Make the site look better
-* Be able to remove a producer fro myour favorites (and movies, when implemented)
+* Be able to remove a producer from your favorites (and movies, when implemented)
 * Notification, if new producer/movie is added to the database that you favor.